L&D employees using an LMS integration

 Coaching new managers can be done in person or virtually, but a mixed approach is best.

-Coaching offers real-time feedback and guidance for new managers, improving their skills and ability to coach employees.
+Coaching offers real-time feedback and guidance, improving their skills and training new managers to coach employees.

-Coaching and mentoring appear the same on the surface level but differ.
+Coaching and mentoring seem similar, but they have different processes and outcomes.
 Coaching is usually used to improve a specific skill.
 Mentoring is broader and can focus on anything from career development to work/life balance.

 Here are some tips for success:

-1. Show genuine interest in building trust and fostering open communication.
+1. Show genuine interest in building trust and fostering open employee communication.

 2. Set clear expectations - identify goals, objectives, and completion timeframe.